-Copyright is a form of protection provided by the laws of the United States (title 17, U.S. Code) to the authors of "original works of authorship," including literary, dramatic, musical, artistic, and certain other intellectual works.
+Copyright is a form of protection provided by U.S. law (title 17, U.S. Code) to the authors of "original works of authorship," including literary, dramatic, musical, artistic, and certain other intellectual works.
 This protection is available to both published and unpublished works.

-These rights are subject to exceptions and limitations, such as a fair use provision that allows limited uses of works without permission from the copyright holder.
+These rights are subject to exceptions and limitations, such as the fair use provision that allows limited uses of works without permission from the copyright holder, or the classroom teaching exceptions that allow certain uses for teachers without seeking permission.
+These exceptions are a part of the law and are as important as the protections themselves.

 The Vice President & General Counsel, Matthew Heeren, has reviewed and approved this site to research copyright questions, as of October 6th 2021.
 Direct any specific legal questions relating to copyright to Mr. Heeren.